Who we are

 , hospitals and theological Federation

 .
-Sisters serve as hospital chaplains, and a Sister is involved in diocesan, local and national Justice and Peace initiatives.
+Sr Frances Orchard, our Provincial, serves as a Governor of St Mary's School.
+Sisters serve as hospital chaplains, and a Sister is involved in local and national Justice and Peace initiatives.

 Mary Ward sisters have lived for over 300 years in Britain’s oldest religious house, the Bar Convent